Bordered theory for pillowcase homology: Pairings are the same

-\underline{The 2nd type.} In this case the differential $M(l_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes _{\A}\ov{M(l_0)}$ has outgoing algebra elements on the right, see Figure \ref{figure:diff_2type}.
+\underline{The 2nd type.} In this case the differential $M(l_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes {}_{\A}\ov{M(l_0)}$ has outgoing algebra elements on the right, see Figure~\ref{figure:diff_2type}.
 This corresponds to prolongation of the path in the forward direction, i.e. new length one chords are concatenated to the path from the right.
-We use the following notation on Figure \ref{figure:diff_2type}: $i$ is the red arc intersecting $l_1$ at $(u)$, $j$, $o$ are the red arcs intersecting $l_0$ at $(v_1)$ and $(v_2)$, and $\gamma_m$ are representing chord length one elements of $\A$.
+We use the following notation in Figure~\ref{figure:diff_2type}: $i$ is the red arc intersecting $l_1$ at $(u)$, $j$, $o$ are the red arcs intersecting $l_0$ at $(v_1)$ and $(v_2)$, and $\gamma_m$ represent chord length one elements of $\A$.

 The corresponding 2nd type of disc differentials in $CF(l_0,l_1)$ are those, which have their corners on two different ends of segment $l_0$.
-They do not pass through the $360^\circ$ rotation point of $l_1$, but instead they pass through the center of the big domain, see the disc from $p_{10}$ to $p_5$ on Figure \ref{figure:L_0+L_1}.
+They do not pass through the $360^\circ$ rotation point of $l_1$, but instead they pass through the center of the big domain, see the disc from $p_{10}$ to $p_5$ in Figure~\ref{figure:L_0+L_1}.